conjuncts/parallellm/README.md

 explicitly not-agentic philosophy (more of an input/output machine) although agents / responsibility isolation can be implemented with LLMIdentity

-- [x] fix if checkpoint name is invalid name for folder
-- [x] store session id
 - [x] difference between checkpoint-control and non-checkpoint-control
 - [x] different execution counters
 - [x] condition_hash (salt-by)